How to delete Time Machine backups on Mac

 Time Machine local snapshots are stored on your Mac until you run out of storage space.
 When this happens, macOS automatically deletes the oldest snapshots to create space.
 Generally, Apple says you shouldn’t worry about the space the local snapshots take up on your Mac.
 They don’t use the space required for tasks such as downloading, copying, or installing new software.
 However, you can delete local snapshots from your Mac if you want to.

-How to remove Time Machine local snapshots from Mac
+How to delete Time Machine backups from Mac

-You have two options to remove local snapshots of Time Machine on your Mac.
+You have two options to remove local snapshots of the Time Machine on your Mac.
 All you have to do is to turn off the Time Machine backups.
 This will delete all local snapshots currently stored on your Mac.

 1. Open System Settings.